 LinkedIn headshots are a type of business portrait photograph typically used for company websites, business cards, press releases, and of course, LinkedIn profiles.
 While the word “LinkedIn” might imply that they’re only used on that specific platform, these photos are oftentimes used on a variety of professional platforms.

-A great headshot is a great first step for building an awesome personal brand that helps you get hired faster, improve your sales numbers, or attract investors to your company.
+LinkedIn headshots focus on showcasing the subject’s professionalism, friendliness, and competence.
+A great headshot is a foundational first step for building an awesome personal brand that helps you get hired faster, improve your sales numbers, or attract investors to your company.

 Why Are LinkedIn Headshots Important?

 Have you ever met someone that you instantly either liked, or disliked?

 Perhaps you knew why you felt that way about them, or perhaps you didn’t, but most people are prone to generating “first impressions” of other people in just 1/8th of a single second.
 These first impressions can have dramatic impact on who they hire, buy from, and otherwise listen to.

 These days, most first impressions start online.

 Hiring managers use LinkedIn to screen applicants.
 Potential clients use LinkedIn to research vendors.
 Investors use LinkedIn to learn about company executives.